richlysakowski/PanelGPT/README.md

-# PanelGPT: Prompt Language Models with a Penal Discussion
+# PanelGPT: Prompt Language Models with a Panel Discussion
 > **Three cobblers with their wits combined equal Zhuge Liang the mastermind. --- an old saying in China.**
 # 💡: 💁🏼🎤     (👾💬) (🤖💭) (🤯🗯)